eclipse-velocitas/vehicle-app-python-sdk/examples/seat-adjuster/README.md

    :warning: Make sure you have commited or stash all your possible changes within the `app` folder, because the files of that folder will be overwritten by the files of this example.

-2. Running this example with Dapr middleware
+2. Running this example with default middleware

    Use the VS Code tasks `Local Runtime - Up` and `Local Runtime - Run VehicleApp` to start the necessary runtime components and this app itself.